Students carrying out a chromatography experiment

 Paper Chromatography

-Chromatography is another method used to separate mixtures and also identify substances in the mixture.
-The method shown below is called ascending paper chromatography.
-Chromatography uses a mobile phase and a stationary phase to separate out a mixture of substances.
-In the method shown below chromatography is used to separate out a mixture of different coloured inks.
-Here the mobile phase is a liquid solvent; water or ethanol are commonly used.
-This solvent soaks into the chromatography paper and dissolves the mixture of substances in the coloured dots.
-Since the solvent moves it is the mobile phase.
+uses a mobile phase and a stationary phase to separate out a mixture of substances.
+In the method shown below chromatography is being used to separate out a mixture of different coloured inks.
+Here the mobile phase is a liquid solvent; water or ethanol are commonly used as solvents in many chromatography experiments.
+The solvent soaks into the chromatography paper and dissolves the mixture of substances in the coloured dots.
+Since the solvent soaks into the chromatography paper and starts to move up the chromatography paper it is called the mobile phase.
 The chromatography paper is called the stationary phase, it obviously does not move.

 A typical chromatography experiment

 The image below shows a typical paper chromatography set-up.
 Here a pencil line; not a pen as the ink from the pen would run and spoil the chromatogram is drawn approximately 2-3cm from the bottom of the chromatography paper.
 This line is often referred to as the baseline.
-Capillary tubes are used to spot the ink samples onto the chromatography paper which is placed in the chromatography tank.
+Capillary tubes are then used to spot the ink samples onto the chromatography paper which is placed in the chromatography tank.
 The paper should dip into the solvent but it is important that the solvent is below the pencil line or baseline.
 A lid is placed on the tank to keep the solvent vapours in.
 The solvent is allowed to rise approximately 75% of the way up the chromatography paper; the paper is then removed and allowed to dry.

 Paper chromatography set-up and apparatus diagram.